-- 33.13 Physical restraint often occurs in response to highly charged emotional situations and there is a clear need for debriefing after the incident, both for the staff involved and the pupil.
+- 32.13 Physical restraint often occurs in response to highly charged emotional situations and there is a clear need for debriefing after the incident, both for the staff involved and the pupil.
 A member of the leadership team should be informed of any incident as soon as possible and will take responsibility for making arrangements for debriefing once the situation has stabilised.
 An appropriate member of the teaching staff should always be involved in debriefing the pupil involved and any victims of the incident should be offered support, and their parents informed on the same day by the Headteacher (see below).
 An incident form must be completed by the member of staff involved and any adult witnesses on the same day as the incident and passed to the person reviewing the incident.
-In incidents where a member of SLT or the Headteacher is involved or a senior member the BPET Central Team must be informed.
-The incident is then recorded on to CPOMs. - 33.14 If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behavioural EHC plan, which may include an anger management programme, or other strategies agreed by the SENCO.
+In incidents where a member of SLT or the Headteacher is involved or a senior member of the BPET Central Team the Director of Education and/or CEO must be informed.
+The incident is then recorded on to CPOMs using the 'Physical Intervention' parent category.. - 32.14 If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behavioural EHC plan, which may include an anger management programme, or other strategies agreed by the SENCO.
 It is also helpful to consider the circumstances precipitating the incident to explore ways in which future incidents can be avoided.
-All incidents should be recorded immediately on to CPOMs.
+All incidents should be recorded immediately.
 All sections of this report should be completed so that in the event of any future complaint a full record is available.
 The Headteacher (or, in his/her absence, a member of the leadership team) will contact parents as soon as possible after an incident, normally on the same day, to inform them of the actions that were taken and why, and to provide them with an opportunity to discuss it.